Open Arms (Tina Turner song)

 "Open Arms" is a song by American recording artist Tina Turner.
 It was written by Colette van Sertima, Ben Barson, and former Kane Gang member Martin Brammer and produced by Jimmy Hogarth for her compilation album All the Best (2004).
-The track features backing vocals from KT Tunstall and Estelle.

-Released as the album's lead single towards the end of 2004, it became a top 40 success on most of the charts it appeared on, reaching the top five in Belgium and Hungary and the top 30 in Italy and the United Kingdom.
+Released as the album's lead single towards the end of 2004, it became a top 40 success on most of the charts it appeared on, reaching the top five in Hungary and the top 30 in Italy and the United Kingdom.
 In the US, "Open Arms" peaked at number 15 on the Billboard Adult Contemporary chart.